apegroup/APEReactiveNetworking/README.md

 - ?

 ## Future improvements
-- Remove heavyweight Keychain storage mechanism (we don't want that extra dependency)
-- Improve the README file with logo, example and architecture
 - Support for background download/upload by the OS
 - Add more test cases
-- Project logo
 - Async image downloads  for cell updating (extension of UIImage?)
 - Support for cookie headers (since Google AppEngine does not support setting Response headers, we cannot set a new jwt token in headers)
 - A custom URLSession with request timeout set to 10 s